Fuyuki0312/cat-dog-transfer-learning/README.md

 ## Inference
-You may use: Kaggle Cats vs Dogs dataset or any custom cat/dog image dataset.\n Pretrained model weights (.pth) are not included in this repository due to file size limits.
+You may use: Kaggle Cats vs Dogs dataset or any custom cat/dog image dataset. print("something") Pretrained model weights (.pth) are not included in this repository due to file size limits.
 Download pretrained weights here: https://drive.google.com/file/d/1hLRsoF21T-vD8vWCxFLQTtkxNda2RFZj/view?usp=sharing